WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-mlflow-tutorial-reference.md

 For this example, we will be using the MLFlow containers that was registered in a GitHub container registry service in MLFLow Creation Tutorial Part 03: Container Registration.
 The address of those containers are:

 * postprocess: ghcr.io/johnhansarickwallaroo/mlflowtests/mlflow-postprocess-example .
 Used for format data after the statsmodel inferences.
-* stasmodel: ghcr.io/johnhansarickwallaroo/mlflowtests/mlflow-statsmodels-example .
+* statsmodel: ghcr.io/johnhansarickwallaroo/mlflowtests/mlflow-statsmodels-example .
 The statsmodel generated in MLFLow Creation Tutorial Part 01: Model Creation.

 ### Prerequisites